Antipurity/conceptual/README.md

 But, defining many means not only that all languages have to be exposed to all others as concepts, but also that they will develop many shared sub-concepts (like register allocation).
 But before that, the concepts above must be tuned and bested, implemented in self and others.
 Until then, shrivel away and begone.
 Begone!

+# Random-access memory and object shapes

+Practically all modern systems represent all memory as a sequence of bytes (large groups of 8 bits).
+Showing how to go from bytes to objects is essential for implementations, and also allows other tricks like persistence or automatically picking the best memory management scheme, even if implementation's implementation does not support it.

+Together, byte allocators and shapes provide a bridge from the processing device to RAMs.

+## Byte allocators

+All allocators take mutable-in-place sequences and give a manager of references to byte sequences: a function that can re/allocate references (or throw an out-of-memory error), like `first(bytes ⇒ ref, (0, ref) ⇒ (), (bytes, ref) ⇒ ref)`.
+(Reallocation either truncates or zero-extends the sequence; no sequences overlap.)

+The base that makes these possible is the main allocator, which is a wrapper for platform-specific memory allocation wrapped in the most general allocator here.
+(In particular, in JS, can use either a `WebAssembly.Memory` instance (and grow in increments of 64KB or by doubling), or polyfill of `ArrayBuffer.transfer(old, bytes)⇒new` or indirection through an array of memories.

+	//And, all allocators and memory-management schemes here…
+		//Refs: owned (non-copyable refs), loop-less shared (immutable ref-counting), shared (gc)…
+		//Allocators: free list, free rbtree…
+			//Except, wouldn't these just repeat container shapes?
+How to unify?

+	//And, what about atomic operations (done with locks (or transactions?…) in process-shared memories, or as-is in process-exclusive memories)?…

+## Shapes

+	//Something like, repeated, any-in, any-of, any?…
+		//What about things like array, list, rbtree, hash table?